dyreschlock/pocket-platform-images/.github/README.md

 Using all 5 of these Combo cores will save you 21 platforms.
 All of these combination cores are available through <a href="https://github.com/mattpannella/pupdate">Pupdate</a>, so you don't need to worry about any complicated instructions.

 There are two drawbacks for doing this that I can think of.
 1. It can sometimes make finding specific games more difficult if you don't know where to look.
 2. Automatic Pupdates are now dependent on the authors of these Combo cores updating their repos after the main repos are updated.
+I am not good at this.

 There's still time to figure things out, so there's no rush yet.